This is the Introductory post to a longer article in which I describe why

 – Evolution and natural selection work so well because of both mutation (random mistakes in DNA) and sudden changes in the environment.
 A missing chromosome or a sudden ice-age is bad for the individual organisms, but in the long run, evolution creates better and ever more complex & adaptive organisms not just because it is ‘robust’ (it doesn’t mind an ice-age), but because mistakes and disorder make the output of the system better.
 So evolution, as a system, is also antifragile. (interesting news for the Genetic Choir 😉 )

-Taleb is quick to add that of course most antifragile things only like disorder to a certain degree (having to run from a sudden threat like a wild animal will make my body fitter if my muscles are allowed to rest afterwards.
-But being eaten by a wild animal will not make my body fitter.)
+Taleb is quick to add that of course most antifragile things only like disorder to a certain degree (having to run away fast due to an unexpected event – like a tiger attacking me – will make my body fitter if I can get away and my muscles are allowed to rest afterwards.
+Being caught and eaten by the tiger will not make my body fitter.)

 But other than that, any antifragile system that is stressed (being subject to an unexpected event, having to adapt to new challenges/environments) and then is given time to reorder itself in response, will actually get better and flourish in the process.